 Active sightseeing in Queenstown

 One of the best ways to take in the Queenstown area is on an active adventure around the region, giving you the scenery and a sense of accomplishment at the same time.
-Head off the beaten track on a 4WD tour, kayak across the crisp clear waters of Lake Wakatipu, or have some fun on the Skyline luge.
+Head off the beaten track on a 4WD tour, kayak across the crisp clear waters of Lake Whakatipu, or have some fun on the Skyline luge.

 Local 4WD operators offer awesome full or half-day tours around Queenstown.
 Encompassing everything from Lord of the Rings, historic gold mining locations, and trips down the notorious Skippers Canyon Road.
 Combo up with a jetboat ride or a quad bike adventure through the backcountry for that adrenaline buzz.